Improwised/kb.repairrabbit.github.io/content/inventory/what-is-the-difference-between-price-&-additional-fees
what-is-the-difference-between-price-&-additional-fees
what-is-the-difference-between-price-&-additional-fees
what-is-the-difference-between-price-&-additional fees.md

 +++

-sum total of services provided is called “price” and additional price of accessories added by customer the customers at the time of purchase is called “ additional fee ”
+sum total of services provided is called “price” and  the additional price of accessories added by customer while purchase is called “ additional fee ”